 Collected in Fantastic Four by Jonathan Hickman: The Complete Collection Vol. 4.
 T’Challa becomes King of the Dead.

 Avengers vs. X-Men!
-The two Marvel team goes to war against each other in this event where T’Challa and Storm found themselves on opposite sides.
+The two Marvel teams go to war against each other in this event, where T’Challa and Storm find themselves on opposite sides.
 If Black Panther doesn’t appear in all the issues, it’s an important story for the evolution of his relationship with Ororo (and her place in Wakanda).

 - Avengers vs. X-Men